webbertakken/takken.io/notes/home-assistant/index.md

 ## Network

-To connect your devices to Home Assistant, you need a network.
+To connect your devices to Home Assistant, you need networking capabilities.
 I use a combination of (powered) Ethernet, Wi-Fi and Zigbee.
 I've thought about leaving zigbee away entirely in favour of Wi-Fi, but I've learned that connecting too many devices to Wi-Fi can cause issues.

 #### Ethernet